The Principle of Manual Cell Counting: Thoma vs Neubauer Improved

-“The Principle of Manual Cell Counting using a Hemocytometer: Thoma Chamber vs. Neubauer Improved” (35 pages) guide contains everything you need to know to do accurate yeast cell counts with a counting chamber:
+“The Principle of Manual Cell Counting using a Hemocytometer: Thoma Chamber vs. Neubauer Improved” (35 pages in pdf format) guide contains everything you need to know to do accurate yeast cell counts with a counting chamber:

 - How to prepare the chamber and

 - Load the sample